AuthKit

 Easy to use authentication platform designed to provide a flexible, secure, and fast integration.

-Integrating AuthKit into your app is quick and easy.
+Integrating AuthKit into your app can be done in less than ten minutes.
 In this guide, we’ll walk you through adding a hosted authentication flow to your application using AuthKit.

 In addition to this guide, there are a variety of example apps available to help with your integration.